strudelbots/strudel-llm-benchmarks/README.md

 ROI (Return on Investment) is a straightforward concept: what you gain compared to what you spend.
 This repository provides a set of benchmarks to evaluate the ROI of large language models.

 ### What We Do
 We randomly selected 100 Python files from the PyTorch repository and tasked approximately 10 different LLMs with summarizing each file in under three sentences.
-The resulting summaries are publicly available in this repository.
+The resulting summaries are publicly available in this repository (link)[https://raw.githubusercontent.com/strudelbots/strudel-llm-benchmarks/refs/heads/shorten-readme/results/pytorch_DB.json].

+Using these summaries (and their metadat) we can now start to compare ROI in particl practical metrics like verbosity, latency, cost, accuracy (from a human perspective), and information gain.
+We can assess how these models actually perform and what that says about their ROI

+### How to Contribute
+1. Don’t buy me a coffee.
+2. Instead, use that $5 to contribute new file summaries to the results [How It Works](/How It Works/).
+3. Remember this repo is always under construction. f you find an issue please fix it.

 ### How It Works
 The main script (`run_file_summarizer.py`) selects files from a repository and submits them to your chosen LLM(s) for analysis.

 To run the script, ensure all required environment variables are set (refer to `__init__.py` in the `benchmark_code` directory for details).
 You may also need to update some hardcoded access points to integrate your models.
 Additionally, a caching mechanism is implemented to avoid redundant LLM calls.

-### How to Contribute
-1. Don’t buy me a coffee.
-2. Instead, use that $5 to contribute new file summaries to the results.

 #### Example: *Core Functionality* Summarized by Three Models for a Single PyTorch File